Sand Springs triple murder-suicide: Staci Smith's friend, family saw trouble brewing, they say

 Compounding their profound loss are the deaths of Smith’s two youngest children, River, 4, and Piper, 2.

-“We’re all still in shock — a little bit numb, which has made us able to just kind of keep going,” said Kathy Gross, who lives in China but returned to Sand Springs on Wednesday to be with her family.
+“We’re all still in shock — a little bit numb, which has made us able to just kind of keep going,” said Kathy Gross, who lives in China but returned to Sand Springs last week to be with her family.
 “But we also all have a very strong Christian faith, and we believe that she’s in God’s hands and the babies are in God’s hands.

 “We expect to be able to survive this and that God will redeem this in some way and touch other people’s lives,” she said.
 “If we didn’t feel this way, I don’t know how we would go on.”